-2. NUMERICAL SIMULATIONS
+3. NUMERICAL SIMULATIONS

-2.1.
+3.1.
 Analyzed configurations and preliminar considerations

-Numerical simulations goal is to verify the hybrid vibration neutralizer performance with respect to parametrical variations.
+The aim of the numerical simulations is to verify the hybrid vibration neutralizer performance with respect to parametrical variations.
 The most important parameter to consider is temperature, that changes the viscoelastic material properties, causing detuning.
-Thus, the electrodynamical component function is to compensate vibration reduction losses.
+Thus, the function of the electrodynamical component is to compensate vibration reduction losses.

-There were simulated a series of configurations for the primary system, including combinations of primary system mass m{sp} (5, 50 and 500 kg) and primary system natural frequency Ω{sp} (50, 300 and 600 Hz).
-There were simulated three distinct temperatures: the design temperature T_i (25 °C) and two detuning temperatures T_f (-10 °C and 60 °C).
+A series of configurations for the primary system have been simulated, including combinations of primary system mass $m{sp}$ (5, 50 and 500 kg) and primary system natural frequency $\Omega{sp}$ (50, 300 and 600 Hz).
+Three distinct temperatures have been simulated: the design temperature $T_i$ (25 °C) and two detuning temperatures $T_f$ (-10 °C and 60 °C)